 In addition to the ICJ, ICC, and ECHR, dozens of courts and tribunals work to enforce international law.
 Some focus on particular regions, while others cover the entire globe; some tackle a wide range of issues, while others hear cases related to specific topics like trade, nuclear energy, or maritime disputes.

-Although international law has facilitated negotiation and cooperation among countries on issues of global importance like trade and climate change, those agreements have their limitations.
-Most important, without a global enforcement mechanism, countries will never agree to sacrifice their national interests to comply with an international legal ruling.
+International law has facilitated negotiation and cooperation among countries on issues of global importance like trade and climate change.
+However, those agreements have their limitations.
+Without strong enforcement mechanisms, most international laws and related international courts face continued hurdles.